 Requiring that markets have adequate levels of trading transparency is key to the efficiency of the price formation process and the maintenance of confidence on the part of participants.
-In 2001 IOSCO published Transparency and Market Fragmentation (Transparency Report).
+In 2001 IOSCO published a report entitled Transparency and Market Fragmentation (Transparency Report).
 In the Transparency Report IOSCO stated that: